brentley/secure_containers/README.md

 ## Getting started

-We are goign to start off with a basic Dockerfile and improve it along the way, each time making it more secure and eventually we'll look at the efficiency.
+We are going to start off with a basic Dockerfile and improve it along the way, each time making it more secure and eventually we'll look at the efficiency.

 Our starting point is going to be ugly and a bad example of a Dockerfile.
 By the time we finish it'll be better I promise.